txm676/islandbirds/README.md

 7) Hypervolume beta-div and null model results (list)

-Note that the IUCN has restrictions on the use and publication of the Red List data, see: https://www.iucnredlist.org/terms/terms-of-use
+Note that the IUCN has restrictions on the use of the Red List data, see: https://www.iucnredlist.org/terms/terms-of-use